-Foreclosures in Vermont go through either what’s called a “strict foreclosure" process or a process called a “foreclosure by judicial sale” (which is a basic judicial foreclosure).
-If there’s a possibility that you could lose your home to a foreclosure in Vermont, you should educate yourself about these two varieties of foreclosure processes, as well as whether the lender can get a deficiency judgment against you, when you have to leave your home after the foreclosure, and more.
+Foreclosures in Vermont go through either what’s called a “strict foreclosure" process or a process called a “foreclosure by judicial sale.”
+If you're facing a foreclosure in Vermont, you should educate yourself about these two varieties of foreclosure processes, as well as whether the lender can get a deficiency judgment against you, when you have to leave your home after the foreclosure, and more.

 You can find a summary of some of the key aspects of Vermont foreclosure law along with citations to the statutes below so you can read the law yourself.

 We’ve summarized important parts of Vermont’s foreclosure laws below.
 You can find more detailed articles on various aspects of Vermont foreclosure law in Nolo’s Vermont Foreclosure Law Center.

 In Vermont, foreclosures are either by judicial sale or strict foreclosure.
 With both types of foreclosure, the lender files a lawsuit in state court.

 In both a foreclosure by judicial sale and strict foreclosure, the lender or bank (mortgagee) begins the foreclosure by filing a complaint with the court and serving it to the borrower along with a summons and notice of foreclosure.
 The summons will tell you how long you have to file an answer with the court, generally 20 days.

 In a foreclosure by judicial sale, the lender must also mail a notice of sale to the borrower no fewer than 30 days before the sale date and publish the notice in a newspaper.
 (Vt.
 Stat.
 Ann. tit.
 12, § 4952).

 “Reinstating” is when you catch up on the defaulted mortgage's missed payments (plus fees and costs) in order to stop a foreclosure.